magomimmo/modern-cljs/doc/tutorial-19.md

-# Tutorial 19 - Survival guide for livin' on the edge
+# Tutorial 19 - A survival guide for livin' on the edge

 In the [previous tutorial][1] we afforded two topics: